Engee documentation

 Details

-• If the Monopulse coverage parameter is set to Azimuth, then the Squint angle parameter must be a scalar.
+• If the Monopulse coverage parameter is set to `Azimuth', then the Squint angle parameter must be a scalar.

-• If the Monopulse coverage parameter is set to 3D, the Squint angle parameter can be a scalar or a vector.
-If the Squint angle parameters are set as a scalar, the deflection angle will be the same in both the azimuth and elevation directions.
-If the Squint angle parameters are set as a 2 by 1 vector, its elements define the deflection angle in azimuth and elevation directions.
+• If the Monopulse coverage parameter is set to `3D', then the Squint angle parameter can be a scalar or a vector.
+If the Squint angle parameter is set as a scalar, then the angle of deflection will be the same both in the azimuth direction and in the elevation direction.
+If the Squint angle parameter is set as a 2-by-1 vector, then its elements determine the angle of deviation in the azimuth and elevation directions.

 Default value